-Beyond her work for clients, Ms. Schiller teaches several courses in environmental law at the University of California, Riverside, and she regularly guest lectures at several other southern California universities.
-She regularly authors articles on the California Environmental Quality Act and other topics, and speaks at environmental law conferences and symposiums around the state.
-Ms. Schiller is the current chair of the Riverside Downtown Partnership and enjoys working with a number of civic and philanthropic organizations.
+Beyond her work for clients, Charity regularly teaches courses in environmental law at the University of California, Riverside and guest lectures at several other Southern California universities.
+She also frequently authors articles on environmental law and speaks on CEQA and related issues.

 Representative projects include: